 You do need to be quite regimented with the cat in the beginning, as is required when training any animal to behave in a certain way.

 The birds are Magpies.
 Magpies do have a reputation for swooping during nesting season.
-It can be quite frightening to have a magpie swoop as they are fast and deadly accurate usually aiming for the head however the magpies are just protecting their nest as swooping only happens in Spring.
+It can be frightening to have a magpie swoop as they are fast and deadly accurate, usually aiming for the head.
+The magpies are just protecting their nest as swooping only happens in Spring.
 As magpies are throughout suburbia it is a common problem,